sdiehl28/tutorial-website/content/topics/sql/terminology.md

 #### Tidy Data

 A definition created by Hadley Wickham.
-Loosely speaking, Tidy Data refers to the subset of the relational model that is needed by data scientists.
-In relational terminology, Tidy Data is very similar to a table in third normal form.
+Tidy Data refers to the subset of the relational model that is needed by data scientists.
+In relational terminology, Tidy Data is similar to a table in third normal form.

 "Tidy Data" refers to the structure of the data.
 Tidy data can be used equally well in both R and Python.

 In R, data (optionally structured as tidy data), is handled with the set of packages called the [Tidyverse](https://www.tidyverse.org/packages/).
 In Python, data (optionally structured as tidy data), is handled primarily with [Pandas](https://pandas.pydata.org/).

-In the following, I am using a some of Hadley's words from his [tidy data paper](https://vita.had.co.nz/papers/tidy-data.pdf) and some of my own words to make it clearer.
+In the following, I am using a some of Hadley's words from his [tidy data paper](https://vita.had.co.nz/papers/tidy-data.pdf) with a few of my own words.

 Tidy data terms: